 Turkey Corn Chowder – One pot and 30 minutes is all you will need to make this delicious and hearty, quick cooking chowder loaded with turkey, potatoes, and corn.

 Obvi, I’m already thinking about YOU and your turkey leftovers.
 You are SO very welcome!

 HALLO HALLO!
 How are you?
 What are you doing?
 Having a great Sunday, I hope!
 I’m skipping Church – the snow is above my knees and my driveway is waiting for its owner to clean it up.
 Yes, that would be me, but The Breakfast Club is on TV and I ain’t movin’.

-So I know we have this thing in like, three, four days… the day where we eat a ton of food and then we end up in a food coma for a week, but the thing is?
+So I know we have this thing in like, six, seven days… the day where we eat a ton of food and then we end up in a food coma for a week, but the thing is?
 I can’t stop thinking about the leftovers!
 I honestly LOVE Thanksgiving Leftovers!

 I mean, maybe you aren’t thinking about that, but we sort of have this mutual relationship of sorts and because of that, I don’t know, I feel like we get each other?
 You and I. It’s like ESP for food.

 NO?
 It’s just me!?
 I’m the only one thinking about leftovers?? meh.

 Regardless, in due time, I know you will thank me.
 Like, on Friday.
 Just watch.

 Sidenote: Don’t you hate it/love it when people say irregardless?
 I cringe. 😬

 Oh and guess what?
 I’m such a hypocrite.
 I generally do not like canned cream style corn.
 Nope siree bob.
 But, it makes a lot of sense here, in this corn chowder recipe.